exploring self-realization, sacred personhood, and full humanity

 As Norma once explained to me, your true eternal mate might not be someone you thought she'd be; she might fail the "e-harmony" compatibility test; you might flatly reject her "resume" in the "hiring" process; she could be the sort of whom Petula Clark sang, "I didn't like you much when I first met you"; she might even precipitate an initial reaction of the fellow in The Piña Colada Song: “Ohhh… it’s you.”
 But this ambivalence will soon drift into extreme delight as he, now consciously in her presence, becomes suffused with the love-joy-peace issuing from his own deepest inner-person.
 For a few dollars more, this unscheduled detour into ecstasy is part of the "made-in-the-image just for you" sports package, not available in the standard "off the lot" models.

-She will be the choice of your soul and its hidden pledges, not of your ego or personality.
-She is the one, and you for her, each for the other, offered as God's gift as aid to spiritual evolvement.
+She will be the choice of your soul and its hidden pledges, not necessarily of your ego or personality.
+She is the one, and you for her, each for the other, offered as God's gift, an aid to spiritual evolvement.

 How to find one's true eternal mate is really the wrong question.
 The real issue is finding yourself first, growing beyond the allurements of the small ego, and eliminating self-blindness.
 When you live in the dark, you won't see anything, including her.
 It's not about spatial proximity; she could be near you right now; or she could have been near you in earlier times - but she might as well have been on the Moon, until you grow as a person, allowing you to finally see.